zebrium/ze-cli/ze_batch_uploads.md

 The batch id is displayed when the upload is finished so progress can be monitored using the  `ze batch state` and `ze batch show` CLIs, described below.

-* A set of related uploads, using the `ze up` CLI, can be associated with a specifica batch id that has been created earlier using the `ze batch begin` CLI.
+* A set of related uploads, using the `ze up` CLI, can be associated with a specific batch id that has been created earlier using the `ze batch begin` CLI.
 When all the logs for the batch are uploaded, the batch should be completed using `ze batch end`, or if there are errors the batch can be cancelled using `ze batch cancel`.
-When `ze batch end` is used all the logs are processed together by Zebrium.
+When `ze batch end` is used all the logs for that batch are processed together by Zebrium.

 ## ze batch CLI subcommand